Slicer/Slicer/Docs/user_guide/modules/data.md

 - Operations for specific node types:
     - **Volumes**: icon, Edit properties and additional information in tooltip
         - **'Register this...'** action to select fixed image for registration.
 Right-click the moving image to initiate registration
-        - **'Segment this...'** action allows segmenting the volume, for example, in the Editor module
+        - **'Segment this...'** action allows segmenting the volume, for example, in the Segment Editor module
         - **'Toggle labelmap outline display'** for labelmaps
     - **Models**: icon, Edit properties and additional information in tooltip
     - **SceneViews**: icon, Edit properties and Restore scene view